designedmind/2017/_posts/2015-07-16-introduction.md

 the way we report visual illusions, entopic phenomena like [floaters](https://en.wikipedia.org/wiki/Floater), parallax, and hallucinations induced by psychoactive drugs.
-These are all "behavioural outputs" of vision that are deeply imagistic.
+These are all "behavioural outputs" of vision that are profoundly imagistic.

-This is not to say that when someone is seeing one can peek into their brain and find image-like structures.
+This is not to say that when someone is seeing, one could peek into their brain and find image-like structures.
 It is just to say that our self-narratives often have content that is _functionally_ image-like, and that the associated behaviours are similarly imagistic.
-In this important sense there _is_ an inner presentation.
-Indeed the functional role of the narrative in this situation is _precisely_ to serve as a kind of inner image.
+In this important, functional, sense there _is_ an inner presentation.
+Indeed the functional role of the narrative in this situation is _precisely_ to serve as a kind of inner image, _precisely_ so that we can exhibit "imagistic" behaviour.

 Such a functional coming-together is what I mean by the Virtual Cartesian Theatre.
 Putting some flesh on the bones of this idea is the